dim2r/tcp_tee/README.md

 # tcp_tee
-A netwrork utility to forward and dump tcp port data.
+A network utility to forward and dump tcp port data.

 Connection before:
 ```